Nelson Baptist Church

 Although the exterior of the building was left almost unchanged, frequent interior renovations took place.
 The front entrance foyer of the Church was renovated in 1967.
 Between 1979 and 1980, a library was created at the back of the Church by removing some seats, and a new sound system was installed.
 The choir stalls were removed in 1984, and in 2001 part of the platform on which the choir stalls used to stand was removed.

 The 125th anniversary of the Church was celebrated in 1976.
-A pulpit bearing the Baptist Union of New Zealand Crest and designed to complement other Church fittings was given to the Church in memory of Harold Nicol who passed away that year.
+A pulpit bearing the Baptist Union of New Zealand Crest and designed to complement other Church fittings was given to the Church in memory of member Harold Nicol who passed away that year.
 Suggestions in 1994 that the Church be sold were never developed.
 The Church building was listed as a Group A Heritage Building in 1996 when the centenary of the building was celebrated.
 The centenary of the opening of the building was also celebrated in 1997.

 The Church’s 150th anniversary was celebrated during Queen’s Birthday weekend in June 2001.
 As New Zealand’s oldest Baptist Church, celebrations in Nelson set the standard for other Baptist Churches across the country.
 Minor building alterations and refurbishment took place in preparation for this celebration, including the construction of an ‘orchestra pit’ to accommodate the growing number of church musicians, a large new entrance window, and a new lighting system.